Pain is commonly felt on the lower right side of the abdomen, but can affect many areas of the gut.

 - Stool tests.

-- Sigmoidoscopy - a short, flexible telescope (sigmoidoscope) is used to investigate the lower bowel.
+- Sigmoidoscopy - a short, flexible tube (sigmoidoscope) is used to investigate the lower bowel.

-- Colonoscopy - a long, flexible telescope (colonoscope) is used to investigate the colon.
+- Solonoscopy - a long, flexible tube (colonoscope) is used to investigate the colon.

-- Endoscopy - this can be used if the patient has symptoms in the upper part of his/her gut.
+- Endoscopy - this can be used if the patient has symptoms in the upper part of their gut.
 A long, thin, flexible telescope (endoscope) goes down through the esophagus into the stomach.

-- Barium enema X-ray - this involves placing a fluid containing barium (a substance which shows up on X-rays) into the bowel via the rectum.
-X-ray pictures of the abdomen then show the inside of the bowel more clearly.
+- Barium enema X-ray - X-ray pictures of the abdomen show the inside of the bowel.
 Barium appears white on X-rays.

 Crohn's disease treatment depends on: